polhenarejos/picokeys-docs/docs/picokeyapp/fido/slots/chalresp.md

 # Slot: Challenge-Response

-This page describes the **Challenge-Response slot type** available in PicoKeyApp.
+This page describes the **Challenge-Response slot type** available in PicoKey App.

 This slot implements a **host-driven challenge–response mechanism**, where the host generates a challenge, the device signs it, and the host verifies the response.